ckeditor/ckeditor5/docs/installation/integrations/vuejs-v3.md

 ## Using CKEditor&nbsp;5 from source

 Integrating the rich text editor from source allows you to use the full power of the {@link framework/index CKEditor&nbsp;5 Framework}.
-You have two options regarding building your application: Vite or webpack.
+You have two options for building your application: Vite or webpack.

 ### Vite